imskojs/AngularTestNotes/README.md

 import { RouterTestingModule } from '@angular/router/testing'
 ```

 `async` waits for all asynchronous calls within the Zone.
+Tests will not execute until calls within the asynchronous test zone have been completed.

 `ComponentFixture` creates fixture(fixed state of a set of objects used as a baseline for running tests)